colinrgodsey/scalaminer/README.md

 ScalaMiner is a Scala/JVM implementation of several mining abilities available through software such as CGMiner and BFGMiner.
-This mining platform will give you a single process that can handle all your mining device needs.
-Compatible with popular LTC/BTC mining devices (Scrypt/SHA256) and more in the works, this will give you a stable, unified, cross-platform solution.
-It utilizes Akka actors for concurrency and usb4java/javax.usb for usb access.
+This mining platform will give you a single performant process that can handle all of your mining device needs.
+Compatible with popular LTC(Scrypt)/BTC(SHA256) mining devices (and more in the works), this will give you a stable, unified, cross-platform solution.
+It utilizes Akka actors for concurrency and usb4java/libusb for usb device control.

 **Goals**